Slam-Dunk-Supplies/gallery/README.md

    ```sh
    npm start
    ```
-6. Go to localhost:3002 on your browser to view gallery
+6. Go to localhost:3002 on your browser to view the gallery

 <!-- CONTACT -->
 ## Contact